ThePaPsT/D0_config_and_scripts/README.md

 ## Base setup
 D0 with klipper and:
-klipper kinematics for dual gantry from zruncho3d with fix for newly required clear homing state klipper-toolchanger with my fix for dual gantry dynamic macros
+* klipper kinematics for dual gantry from zruncho3d with fix for newly required clear homing state
+* klipper-toolchanger with my fix for dual gantry
+* dynamicmacros for the ease of reloading macro at runtime

 ## Configs for USB-serial
 /config_USB